MTstateIntroStats/IntroStatActivitiesHybrid/_book/08-LN09-two-cat-simulation.md

 \setstretch{1}

-Example: In a double-blind experiment on 28 cocaine addicts hoping to overcome their addiction, half were randomly assigned to a drug called desipramine and the other half a placebo.
+Example for class discussion: In a double-blind experiment [@Weiss1988] on 48 cocaine addicts hoping to overcome their addiction, half were randomly assigned to a drug called desipramine and the other half a placebo.
 The addicts were followed for 6 weeks to see whether they were still clean.
 Is desipramine more effective at helping cocaine addicts overcome their addiction than the placebo?

 Observational units: